sok-og-skriv/sok-og-skriv-web/drafts/textual-analysis.md

 - How does the author attempt to convince you that her or his perspective is worthwhile?
 - If relevant, how does she or he convince you to ignore other perspectives or weaknesses in her or his presentation?
 - What devices does the author use to hold you attention?
-- How does the author arouse the reader’s interest?
+- How does the author arouse the reader's interest?
 Which examples does the author choose to expand upon?
 Are they amusing?
 Disturbing?
 Informative?
-- What is the author’s attitude to the material she or he is presenting?
-How does the author make the reader feel “included”?
-Is the author’s enthusiasm infectious?
+- What is the author's attitude to the material she or he is presenting?
+How does the author make the reader feel "included"?
+Is the author's enthusiasm infectious?
 Is the tone didactic?
 Does the author give an authoritative impression?

 ## How does the text relate to other texts?